| | | | |

 Alaska Sea Salt at Sitka Cruise Port

-Other fun shops in this area include the Alaskan Sea Salt Co., which has fantastic caramels, and the Alaska Salmon Shop, which has free samples.
+Other notable shops in this area include the Alaskan Sea Salt Co., which offers fantastic caramels, and the Alaska Salmon Shop, which offers free samples.

 Visit the Sheldon Jackson Museum